stefgehrig/qualityprogram/README.md

 ## Data dictionary `resultsindicators.csv`

-In the `/data` folder, the file `resultsindicators.csv` contains all data used to produce the results.
-These are the annual observations of national-level quality indicator results in the observation period from 2013 to 2020 for all quality indicators in the analysis.
+In the `/data` folder, the file `data_indicators.csv` contains all data used to produce the results.
+These are the annual observations of national-level quality indicator results in the observation period from 2013 to 2020 for all indicators in the analysis.

 ## R session info